On primary Carmichael numbers: Polygonal Numbers

 \end{corollary}

 \begin{proof} Let $m \in \CN_3$.
 By Theorem~\ref{thm:Chernick3} there exist $\rr \in \RS$ and $t \geq 0$ such that $m = p_1 \cdot p_2 \cdot p_3 = U_\rr(t)$.
-Fix $j \in J$ and set $p = p_j$.
+Fix $j \in \set{1,2,3}$ and set $p = p_j$.
 Applying Theorem~\ref{thm:poly} yields $m = \GN^{h}_{p}$ with a computable even integer $h \geq 4$.
 Since $\GN^4_p = p^2$, the case $h = 4$ cannot occur, so we finally infer that $h \geq 6$. \end{proof}

 We can go further into this connection between polygonal numbers, universal forms, and Carmichael numbers.
 Considering the factors $g_\nu$ of a number $m$ instead of its parametric representation $m = U_{\rr}(t)$ leads to a more general result.
-The following identity explains this elementary relationship in the context of Korselt's criterion and its generalization for a composite divisor $g$ instead of a prime $p$.
+The following identity explains this elementary relationship in the context of Korselt's criterion.

 \begin{theorem} We have the identity